5 tips to fix too foamy Espresso (Pull The perfect Crema!)

 How much foam should an espresso have?

-Baristas recommends that the layer of Crema should not be thicker than 1/10th of your cup.
+The layer of Crema should not be thicker than 1/10th of your cup.
 If it is thicker, it will make your shot bitter and bubbly.

 What should the perfect crema look like?